Use Lymwave with GitHub Copilot through MCP

 Workflow

-How the GitHub Copilot MCP workflow could work
+How the GitHub Copilot MCP workflow works

 Connect Copilot to Lymwave MCP